anoirsa/unigui/README.md

 1.0.0 (Beta)
 ## Uno Game (GUI) app
 - First version of the game has released
+## Running the project
+Run the main class

 ## Description of the rules :
 The game differs a little bit from the main real game Uno card game but in the next updates I will